Longfilename/short-documentation/app/templates/README.md

 > A mighty, modern CSS linter that helps you enforce consistent conventions and avoid errors in your stylesheets.

 Configuration file for Stylelint.
-Linting is not part of the NPM build.
-Configure your editor to run Stylelint.
+Linting is not part of the NPM build. [https://stylelint.io/user-guide/complementary-tools/](Configure your editor to run Stylelint.)

 &nbsp;